 Before You Arrive At The Hotel

-Download and get familiar with the hotels mobile app, it will save you time and confusion during the excitement of a trip.
+Downloading and getting familiar with the hotel’s mobile app, mobile check-in or a check-in kiosk will save you time and confusion during the excitement of a trip.
 You may still need to check in at the front desk but knowing you have alternate ways to communicate with the hotel will put your mind at ease.

-There are some hotels that allow you to check in on the mobile app and then just pickup your key, avoiding potentially long lines.
-However, if you have specific room requirements or want to double check on things before checking in, go to the front desk.
+There are some hotels that allow you to check in on the mobile app and then just pick up your room key, avoiding potentially long lines.
+However, if you have specific room requirements or want to double-check on things before starting the check-in process, go to the front desk.

 Understand the layout of the hotel and surrounding area, asking to be away from the rail station will let the front desk know you have done your homework.
 The front desk has a lot of power in deciding where your room is so it never hurts to ask politely.

 How To Get An Early Check In At A Hotel

 This is it, the number one requested service at the hotel front desk, “early check in please!”.
 Unfortunately, it’s usually a demand and the please is left out.
 But knowing what the front desk person has to deal with can help you approach the matter in the best way.